Seamless Multimodal Transportation Scheduling: Complexity

 \section{Complexity}

 It is known that generalizations of the ILMTP are NP-hard~\citep{iflmpicaps18}.
-We show in this section that the ILMTP-SD is at least as hard, and in fact a much simpler version of the ILMTP-SD with a single mass transit service and CVs of unitary capacity is sufficient to define an NP-hard problem.
-The following proof is based on a reduction from the \emph{bin packing} problem.
+We show in this section that the ILMTP-SD is at least as hard, and in fact a much simpler version of the ILMTP-SD with a single mass transit service and CVs of unitary capacity is sufficient to define an NP-hard problem, with proof in Appendix Section~\ref{sec:proofCompleixty}.